rampatra/jbot/README.md

 **Running your SlackBot is just 4 easy steps:**

-1. Clone this project `git clone git@github.com:ramswaroop/botkit.git`
+1. Clone this project `git clone git@github.com:ramswaroop/botkit.git` and `cd botkit`
 2. [Create a slack bot](https://my.slack.com/services/new/bot) and get your slack token
 3. Paste the token in [application.properties](/src/main/resources/application.properties) file
 4. Run the application by running `BotKitApplication` in your IDE or via commandline `$ mvn spring-boot:run`